PROS / The A40 is probably the most customizable and upgradable model we reviewed.

 Overall, the A40's audio quality is about par for the course in its price range.
 While that's commendable, it'd be nice for Astro to really push the limits of quality.

 The Astro A40 is built to be comfortable, thanks to a combination of a well-designed headband and ear couplings.
 The headband puts under 2.6 newtons of pressure on you, which is not much.
-Imagine the weight of an average tablet on your head.
-Apply that pressure to the sides of your head, and that's about what you could expect.
+Still, it’s a good deal more than we felt from our most comfortable options like the HyperX Cloud II.

-To accomplish this, the headband has a thick pad and snug padded ear couplings, which help disperse pressure as well.
-The ear couplings are circumaural, which means they enclose your ears completely and put virtually no pressure on them.
+The headband has a thick pad and snug padded ear couplings which help disperse the pressure as well.
+The ear couplings are circumaural, which means they enclose your ears completely.
 This is partially done for comfort, but mostly it is for reducing external noise.
+You can also buy mods for the A40 to increase the noise cancelling effect.

 There is a volume and mute control built into the cable itself.
 This is a common and extremely convenient feature.
 Without it, you are forced to minimize your game and use the system volume controls.
 This is not a big deal if you aren't in the middle of actually playing, but it can be quite irritating otherwise.